-Cooperate with others to support the implementation of the electrical engineering standards and procedures.

-- Cooperate with external stakeholders, such as electrical supply authorities and their contractors. - Develop mine standards and procedures for the management of contractors and their management plans, in accordance with the SMS's identified control measure for contractor management. - Support consultation and training. - Supervise the installation, commissioning, maintenance and repair of electrical plant and installation at the mine. - Provide general supervision and to a lesser extent direct supervision, as required. - Assist in the application and monitoring of the electrical components of the SMS. - Support others to remain focused during stressful situations.
+- Cooperate with others to support the implementation of the mechanical engineering standards and procedures for mechanical plant are compatible and effective. - Review procedures for contractors and their management plans, as required. - Cooperate with external stakeholders, such as original equipment manufacturers and their suppliers. - Participate in consultation and training, to support others to have appropriate and timely access to specialised technical advice and guidance on implementation of mechanical standards, processes and systems. - Supervise the installation, commissioning, maintenance and repair of mechanical plant at the mine. - Verify and provide technical advice on implementation of mechanical engineering standards and procedures when required. - Provide general supervision and to a lesser extent direct supervision, as required. - Assist in the application and monitoring of the mechanical components of the SMS. - Support others to remain focused during stressful situations.